 Why olive oil?
 And tips for using olive oil as massage oil...

 - Care for planet, trees, and people.
-I use organic olive oil because of it's long history of loving humans/safe use with people and also this oil's well-established supply chains, which tend to be better for planet, trees, and people than most other oils used for body care today.
+We use organic olive oil because of it's long history of loving humans/safe use with people and also this oil's well-established supply chains, which tend to be better for planet, trees, and people than most other oils used for body care today.

 - With olive oil, you cannot rush.
 This oil takes it's own sweet time with human skin.
 It doesn't disappear immediately.
 Rushing doesn't work.
 You may have to rub it into your muscles and skin for a longer period of time than you think you have time for.
-This slowing down to the oil's pace may feel slow or self-indulgent if you were raised not to center your body or punished for listening to and supporting your own body in the past.
+This slowing down to the oil's pace may feel slow or self-indulgent if you were raised not to center your body or punished for listening to and supporting your own body in the past or if you're in a huge hurry.
 If you do rush, you'll likely end up with oil on your clothing, bedding, and/or furniture.
 Here, depending on which sore muscle we're massaging, we may change into old t-shirts or lay on old towels that we don't mind staining a bit with oil.
 Or rub it into feet outside and walk around in the grass for a while.
 Sometimes I'll rub muscles in my feet and then put an old pair of socks on and go to bed.
 Please take your time, rub the oil in thoroughly.
-I practice welcoming the idea that this long-loved oil from old trees knows that we are worth the extra time, even when we (or other humans) don't.
+We welcome the idea that this long-loved oil from old trees knows that we are worth the extra time, even when we (or other humans) don't.
 And, if you do rush and end up with oil on valuable clothing, bedding, or furniture, clean them thoroughly as soon as you can so the oil doesn't set and stain.
 Unless stains don't bother you: if that's the case, go wild! ;-)